 The following links provide further information about MRSA.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

-Upfront: Is the cupboard bare?
-The threat of antimicrobial resistance BPAC, NZ, June 2013
+Upfront – is the cupboard bare?
+The threat of antimicrobial resistance BPAC, NZ, 2013

-Guidelines for the Control of Methicillin-resistant Staphyloccus Aureus in New Zealand, Ministry of Health, NZ, 2002
+Guidelines for the control of methicillin-resistant Staphyloccus aureus in NZ, Ministry of Health, NZ, 2002